egladman/octoprint-fedora-arm/README.md

 # octoprint-fedora-arm

-An immutable [Octoprint](https://octoprint.org/) ARM image with an emphasis on stability.
+An immutable [Octoprint](https://octoprint.org/) ARM image with an emphasis on resiliency.
 Set it and forget it.
-This project was inspired by [OctoPi](https://github.com/guysoft/OctoPi).
+This project was inspired by [OctoPi](https://github.com/guysoft/OctoPi), but shares zero code.

 ## Features

 - Read-only filesystem
+  - Flash storage is susceptible to data corruption on power loss, and heavy writes.
+We're able to entirely circumvent this issue by mounting the filesystem as read-only and leveraging a tmpfs that lives in RAM.
 - Container-based
 - Application auto-updates
   - Disabled by default